QuentinRa/blog.quentinra.dev/maths/graph/terms/tc.md

 <blockquote class="spoiler">

-Drawing the graph would be the easier way but let's give a try
+Drawing the graph would be the easier way, but let's give it a try

 I'm picking $A$ successor reading the column vertex name where there are ones on $A$ line.
 I'm picking $A$ predecessor reading the column $A$, the vertex's names on the lines having a $1$.